Note: This is part of a series. You can read part one here.

 There was a crack in the corner of our room, up high where the wall met the ceiling.
-If I pushed the hood away from the hole in my box, I could see the crack and the outside light that it let in.
-The light was yellow at midday, and grew white toward the evening.
-It would eventually turn blue and then black as night fell, and so it cycled.
+If I pushed the hood away from the hole in my box, I could see the crack and through it the outside light.
+The light was yellow at midday and grew white toward the evening, eventually turning blue and then black as night fell.
 So far, I had kept track of two nights in the box, and the light was turning blue again.

 I noted my brother Mark “Cuz” C., standing tall and strong.
 He had an utterly fierce expression on his face, and he remained apparently unaffected by the cold.
 I observed his appearance and developed a modicum of shame at my shaken condition.
 I drew strength from Mark and slapped the backs of the brothers around me.

 “You have five minutes to finish your meal, criminals!”
-In a controlled panic, the lukewarm soup was ladled out immediately into paper cups, which the brothers gulped down greedily.
+In a controlled panic, the lukewarm soup was ladled out immediately into paper cups.
+The brothers gulped it down greedily.
 Some vomited it right back out onto the ground.
-Some just couldn’t hold onto the cups, which spilled.
+Some just couldn’t hold onto the cups spilling it.
 I found my soup to be more than just a stone’s throw from al dente, and in dire need of a particular spice.
-I am loathe to admit I could not quite put my finger on it as I upended the cup into my gullet.
+I loathe admitting that I could not quite put my finger on it as I upended the cup into my gullet.

 I retired to my cubicle, my dinner settling to a violent and ear-splitting rendition of Rudyard Kipling’s poem “Boots,” followed by “Horoscopes” in Spanish.
 Understanding Spanish, I paid particular attention to Taurus to see if I might garner some encouraging snippet that might help me get through this SERE episode.
 I shivered and shook so violently I hallucinated loose nuts, bolts, and screws falling from my body.